aollin/racechrono-ble-diy-device/README.md

 ## Bluetooth LE service

-The device has one service that contains four characteristics, two for GPS and two for CAN-Bus.
+The device has one Bluetooth LE service that contains four characteristics, two for GPS and two for CAN-Bus.
 The service UUID is 00001ff8-0000-1000-8000-00805f9b34fb.
 All characteristic values are big-endian and unsigned if not stated otherwise.

 ## CAN-Bus main characteristic (UUID 1)